GRomeroNaranjo/LSTM-Stock-Prediction/README.md

 ## Accessing Information:
 This AI machine will be accessible for both developers, traders, and businesses.
 Individual traders will obtain access to our AI machine through our simple streamlined web application, while businesses or large enterprises will get access to our models through personalized plans coordinated directly by our team.
 Finally, developers will get access to our technology through our API interaction.
 This way, we can develop a diverse technology accessible and personalized to everyones professional necessities.

+## Disclaimer:
+While this machine does use proved mathematical formulas and algorithms, it does not provide guaranteed predictions, it simply learns based on passed events to provide future mathematical based predictions.
+Subsequently, it does not take real world considerations into account.
+In conclusion, while this project articulates a strong machine learning model it is always important to verify financial decisions, and not to entirely rely on the model.

 ## Lead Collaborators:
 - [GRomeroNaranjo](http://github.com/GRomeroNaranjo) - AI Scientist, AI Developer, and API Backend Dev